-(A) Beginning July 1, 2007, the superintendent of public instruction shall establish an academic distress commission for each school district that meets any of the following conditions for three or more consecutive years:
+(A) The superintendent of public instruction shall establish an academic distress commission for each school district that meets any combination of the following conditions for three or more consecutive years:

-(1) The district has been declared to be in a state of academic emergency under section 3302.03 of the Revised Code, as that section existed prior to the effective date of this amendment, and has failed to make adequate yearly progress ;
+(1) The district has been declared to be in a state of academic emergency under section 3302.03 of the Revised Code, as that section existed prior to March 22, 2013, and has failed to make adequate yearly progress;

-(2) The district has received a grade of "F" for the performance index score and a grade of "D" or "F" for the value-added progress dimension of section 3302.03 of the Revised Code;
+(2) The district has received a grade of "F" for the performance index score and a grade of "D" or "F" for the value-added progress dimension under division (A) or (B) of section 3302.03 of the Revised Code;

-(3) The district has received an overall grade of "F" under division (C)(2) or a grade of "F" for the value-added progress dimension under division (C)(1)(e) of section 3302.03 of the Revised Code;
+(3) The district has received an overall grade of "F" under division (C)(2) of section 3302.03 of the Revised Code

 Each commission shall assist the district for which it was established in improving the district's academic performance.

 Each commission is a body both corporate and politic, constituting an agency and instrumentality of the state and performing essential governmental functions of the state.
 A commission shall be known as the "academic distress commission for ............... (name of school district)," and, in that name, may exercise all authority vested in such a commission by this section.
 A separate commission shall be established for each school district to which this division applies.